ethbra/team-planetarium/materials/standup/Standup-1-5.md

 ### Work Completed

-- Finished Jira
-- Updated the RTM

-### Work to be Done

 - Finalize the RTM
 - Study for QC

+### Work to be Done

 ## Venjie